 If you have some experience as a photographer, securing work as a freelance photojournalist won’t be very difficult.
 Signing up for JournalismJobs gives you access to photography projects that are solely in the journalistic fields.
 It’s a large website, with many job listings, and most major media companies, including National Geographic, USA Today, ESPN, CNN, Forbes, and Reuters, use it to advertise open roles.

-Best Freelance Websites to Start Video, Animation and Voice Over
+Best Freelance Websites for Video, Animation and Voice Over

-We’ve rounded up three of the best freelance websites for finding Video, Animation and Voice Over jobs online.
+We’ve rounded up four of the best freelance websites for finding Video, Animation and Voice Over jobs online.

 Mandy is one of the world’s largest creative community of actors, film and TV crew, theatre professionals, voice over artists, dancers, singers, musicians, models and extras.
 With over 3,500 daily live job postings, the site is a useful resource for video production and voice over job opportunities.

 ProductionHUB is a global network of local crew and vendors, for all related production needs – from corporate media and live events to film, television, digital media, and everything in between.

 Twine is a freelance marketplace where freelancers are connected to paid projects and ongoing work.
 They specialise in the creative and digital sectors and have a global community of over 350,000 freelancers, who can pick from a high volume of varied and exciting jobs on a weekly basis.
 All of their freelancers are vetted before they’re allowed onto the platform.

 Best Freelance Websites for Music, Audio and Podcasting

 We have chosen the following best freelance websites for freelance musicians and for those who want to start their own podcast business.